colw/colw.github.io/texts/isscal.md

 Sometimes a region is needed, other times not.
 For now, just use the [NASA App](http://spotthestation.nasa.gov) to find the correct name hierarchy for your city.

+*Note: I threw this together quickly.
+It works, and well enough to share, but it's still at a very early stage.*